 Energy production and distribution involves unique safety and performance responsibilities.
 AOG President Allan Bush says that’s why power-producing companies only work with engineering firms they know they can trust down to the details.

 “You can trace Alpha-Omega Geotech’s work on the power grid back to our earliest days.
 We consider it a hard-earned specialization.”

 AOG is well known among area utilities with the Board of Public Utilities (BPU) and Evergy at the center of our energy portfolio.
 From geotechnical investigations and drilling to sampling, lab testing, field testing, and inspections, we provide service that gives utility clients the confidence they need to do incredibly sensitive and important work for the community.

 “Power generation is a very, very demanding client,” says Bush.
 “As a geotechnical firm, you’re not going to play in this game unless you have the right people with the right experience, advanced testing equipment, and the ability to mobilize in difficult natural environments.”

-“You can’t be strong in just one aspect of this work,” adds AOG COO Blake Bennett.
+“You can’t be strong in just one aspect of this work,” adds AOG Business Director Blake Bennett.
 “You have to specialize in all of it and that doesn’t happen overnight.
 We’ve been at it for decades.”